terra-campaigns/unsettled/systems/index.md

 # Cairn 2e

-- ***unsettled*** uses **Cairn 2e** as the base rules.
+- ***unsettled*** is a **Cairn 2e** game.
 - **Cairn 2e**'s <a href="https://cairnrpg.com/second-edition/" target="_blank">website version</a> and <a href="https://drive.google.com/file/d/1b8mFMxYSdlwrsfwhT0CNalPoW9gdl5uE/view?usp=drivesdk" target="_blank">PDF version</a> are available for free.
-- Extensions to the base rules, when needed, will be published on this website.
+- Extensions to the base rules, when needed, will be published here.

 ## Character Generation

-- You can roll your character manually using the Cairn book or website.
+- Roll your character manually or use the generator below.
-- Alternatively, use Kettlewright or Perchance below.
 - You may adapt your *Description* and *Bonds* sections as you see fit.
 - Paste a copy of your character and introduce them on the [Dramatis Personae](https://discord.com/channels/1060840338777964565/1340382334674927647) channel.